Heyimlulu/Discord-Rich-Presence/README.md

 # Discord-Rich-Presence

-Discord Rich Presence is a Rich Presence (RPC) client that show the channel, user or group you're talking to.
+Discord Rich Presence is a Rich Presence Client (RPC) that show off what users are doing with Discord's status feature

 Original project made by [Xanll](https://github.com/Xanll)